alphaxio/decipher/README.md

 Temporary array to hold the decoded version of this block.

 6. key.forEach((position, index) => { restored[position] = part[index]; })
-Loops through the block and uses the key to place each character back in its correct (original) position.
+Loops through the block and uses the key to place each character back in its correct or original position.

 index = current position in the block,